microsoft/aca-dev-day/labs/2.ACA_Deployment/README.md

 ### Mapping configuration to feature enablement

 We know the .NET code will be deployed as a container artifact, so the best presumption we can make that we'll have to customize the deployment and to enable or disable features is environment variables.
-Since top-level string variables in `appsettings.json` easily map to environment variables you can set on an Azure Container App using either Bicep, the Azure CLI, Visual Studio, or the Azure Portal, the code has a `RevisionLabel` variable that maps to an Azure App Configuration feature flag.
+Since top-level string variables in `appsettings.json` easily map to environment variables, you can set these for a Azure Container App using either Bicep, the Azure CLI, Visual Studio, or the Azure Portal.
+The code below has a `RevisionLabel` variable that maps to an Azure App Configuration feature flag.

 ```json
 {